zeldaret/oot/docs/tutorial/introduction.md

 A lot of work has already been done on the code to bring it into a format that is easy to decompile.
 I will discuss actors, since this is where the majority of new people should begin.

 An *actor* is any thing in the game that moves or performs actions or interactions: Link is an actor, enemies are actors, NPCs are actors, props like grass are actors (Fishing is also an actor, the largest one, but you don't need to know about it).
+The vast majority of actors are *overlays*, which means they are loaded only when the game needs them.

 In the code, each actor is associated to several files: there is
 - the main .c file, e.g. `src/overlays/actors/ovl_En_Firefly/z_en_firefly.c`
 - the actor's Header file, e.g. `src/overlays/actors/ovl_En_Firefly/z_en_firefly.h`
 - various .o files that tell the `make` script how to incorporate it into building the ROM,

-and then for undecompiled actors, various assembly (.s) files:
+and then for undecompiled actors, various assembly (.s) files, generally including:
 - one for the actor's *data* (this usually includes things like its collision information about how to draw it, and various other stuff that is used in it), e.g. `data/overlays/actors/z_en_firefly.data.s`
 - one for each function in the actor, e.g. `asm/non_matchings/overlays/actors/ovl_En_Firefly/func_80A13098.s`